 Not all of the best road trip movies are newfangled.
 In fact, some old classics are classics for a reason, and John Ford’s Stagecoach is no exception.
 This groundbreaking film follows 12 unique passengers riding the Overland stagecoach bound for Lordsburg, New Mexico, in the 1880s.
-Among archetypes like the drunken philosopher and the timid salesman, an escaped outlaw hides in their midst — the Ringo Kid, played by none other than John Wayne himself.
+Among characters like the drunken philosopher and the timid salesman, an escaped outlaw hides in their midst — the Ringo Kid, played by none other than John Wayne himself.
 The film is based on a short story by Ernest Haycox called “The Stage to Lordsburg,” which was released two years before the film in 1937.

 7. Thelma & Louise (1991)

-Easily one of the most famous and well-celebrated road movies of all time, Thelma & Louise follows the title characters as they take on an epic road trip that starts as a whim and ends up becoming an all-out escape when Louise is threatened by a predator.
+Easily one of the most famous and well-celebrated road movies of all time, Thelma & Louise follows the title characters as they take on an epic road trip that starts as a whim and ends up becoming an all-out pursuit when Louise is threatened by a predator.
 With their sights set on Mexico, the two take off — with some of the most iconic and beautiful American landscapes disappearing in the rearview along the way.

 8. RV (2006)

 We couldn’t write a post about road trip movies for RVers without including this classic!
 Released back in 2006, RV stars none other than Robin Williams, who plays the lovably goofy Bob Munro.
 He and his family encounter all sorts of adventures in the RV they rented for a family trip to the Rockies.
 (Good news: when you rent an RV with us, we can pretty much guarantee that no matter what comes up on the road, it won’t be as crazy as the hijinks in this film!